 Nielsen Announces Data Collaboration With PubMatic Changing the Way Marketers Transact on Audience Data

-SYDNEY, Australia, Sept.
-13, 2021 (GLOBE NEWSWIRE) -- Nielsen and PubMatic announced today that Nielsen’s audience data is now available through PubMatic’s Audience Encore permitting advertisers to buy premium omnichannel inventory layered with quality data for precision targeting and better
+LONDON, Sept.
+14, 2021 (GLOBE NEWSWIRE) -- Nielsen and PubMatic announced today that Nielsen’s audience data is now available through PubMatic’s Audience Encore, permitting advertisers to buy premium omnichannel inventory layered with quality data for precision targeting and better

 performance.